mochajs/mocha/Readme.md

   Mocha aims to combine the best of several popular JavaScript test frameworks, providing a fun, accessible, robust browser & node.js based test experience.

+## About

+  Mocha tests run serially, easing debugging and making it an ideal choice when mocking and stubbing is involved.
+Existing frameworks such as [expresso](http://github.com/visionmedia/expresso) can be much faster, though not without cost, Mocha aims to be the simple and "fun" test framework.

 ## Features

   - proper exit status for CI support etc